Leipzig Zoo LeipzigCard RegioCard

 The Zoo offers guided discovery tours for people with disabilities (including contact with certain animals).

-LEIPZIG CARD / LEIPZIG REGIO CARD: With your LEIPZIG CARD you receive the reduced admission price.
-In addition, you will receive 10% off of your bill with your LEIPZIG CARD at Kiwara Lodge, Palmensaal Restaurant and Patakan Restaurant in Gondwanaland
+LEIPZIG CARD / LEIPZIG REGIO CARD: You receive the reduced admission price.
+In addition, you will receive 10 % off of your bill with your LEIPZIG CARD and LEIPZIG REGIO CARD at Kiwara Lodge, Palmensaal Restaurant and Patakan Restaurant in Gondwanaland (with the exception of the grill stand, the bamboo bar and the Africa hut in summer).